Automattic/mongoose/README.md

 `init` (when a document is initialized with data from MongoDB), `save` (when a document or embedded document is saved).

-There's two types of middleware, determined by the signature of the function you define (ie: the parameters your function accepts):
+There's two types of middleware:

 - Serial
   Serial middleware are defined like:

-        .pre(method, function (next) {
+        .pre(method, function (next, methodArg1, methodArg2, ...) {
           // ...
         })

   They're executed one after the other, when each middleware calls `next`.

+  You can also intercept the `method`'s incoming arguments via your middleware -- notice `methodArg1`, `methodArg2`, etc in the `pre` definition above.
+See section "Intercepting and mutating method arguments" below.

 - Parallel
   Parallel middleware offer more fine-grained flow control, and are defined like

-        .pre(method, function (next, done) {
+        .pre(method, function (next, done, methodArg1, methodArg2) {
           // ...
-        })
+        }, true)

   Parallel middleware can `next()` immediately, but the final argument will be called when all the parallel middleware have called `done()`.